frank1010111/petrelpy/README.md

 ## Getting started

 Check out [the docs](https://petrelpy.readthedocs.io).
-Since this isn't live quite yet, you can choose to use `nox -s docs -- serve` to see them locally.
+If it isn't live quite yet, you can choose to use `nox -s docs -- serve` to see them locally.

 ## Contributing